Biulir Dal Ar Jhinge Posto

-- Now take an wok, heat oil & ghee, temper the oil with red chili, bay leaf, fennel seeds, and hing and fry everything for few seconds.
-Now pour the boiled dal in to the wok, add 1/2 cup water salt and sugar and boil for 10 minutes, covered on low heat.
+Now take a wok, heat oil & ghee, temper the oil with red chili, bay leaf, fennel seeds, and hing and fry everything for few seconds.
+Now pour the boiled dal into the wok, add 1/2 cup water salt and sugar and boil for 10 minutes, covered on low heat.
 After 10 minutes, open the lid, check for salt and sugar, add if needed.
 Now add the ginger & fennel seeds paste and give the dal a nice stir.
 Turn off the heat & serve hot with steamed rice & 'Aloo Jhinge Posto'.

 Aloo Jhinge Posto :

-- Take the poppy seeds in a blender, add little water and 1 chili, and blend to make smooth paste.
+Take the poppy seeds in a blender, add little water and 1 chili, and blend to make a smooth paste.
 Add little water as per need.

 Now take the potato, peeled them, and cut into chunks.
 Take the jhinge, peeled and cut them too into chunks.
 Take everything in a strainer and wash under running water.